Trustworthy attorneys offering guidance and protection

 It is important to be certain that your attorney has or is committing legal malpractice.
 Sometimes clients who believe their lawyer has, want to know if they should fire said attorney before meeting with an Ohio malpractice lawyer.
 In certain cases, it may not be the wise move to fire your lawyer until you consult with a malpractice lawyer.

 Proving legal malpractice

-But establishing that an attorney failed to exercise the standard of care expected of attorneys handling other matters can sometimes be challenging.
-Doing so usually requires the testimony of an expert witness.
+Establishing that an attorney failed to exercise the standard of care expected of attorneys handling other matters can sometimes be challenging.
+Doing so can require the testimony of an expert witness.
 The expert witness will often be an attorney who specializes in the type of legal matter at the center of the malpractice claim.
 The expert should be an attorney with substantial experience, respected by his or her peers, whose opinion a jury will find convincing.
 You must also show that an attorney-client relationship existed at the time of the infraction, and that you were somehow damaged as a result of the malpractice.